Trade Forex Trading

 Indices Classic Bullish Divergence

-This examples uses MACD indicator as a Stock Indices Trading divergence indicator.
+This examples uses MACD indicator as a divergence indicator.

 From the above example the price made a lower low(LL) but the technical indicator made a higher low(HL), this highlights there's a divergence between the price and indicator.
 This signal warns of a possible trend reversal.

-Classic bullish diverging signal warns of a possible change in trend from down to up.
-This is because even though the price went lower the volume of sellers who pushed the price lower was less as illustrated by the MACD technical indicator.
+Classic bullish diverging signal warns of a possible change in trend from downwards to upwards.
+This is because even though the price moved lower the volume of sellers that moved price lower was less as illustrated by the MACD technical indicator.
 This shows underlying weakness of the downward trend.

 Classic bearish divergence setup occurs when price is making a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.